elizabethdorans/pgBoost/README.md

 The pgBoost output file will include:
 - All index columns uniquely identifying candidate links (e.g. "SNP", "peak", "gene").
 - __pgBoost__: a column containing pgBoost predictions.

+An example output file is provided in the folder `example_output_files/`.